hemaldias/hemaldias.github.io/_projects/homecell.md

 **Achievements:** Mayor's Entrepreneur Competition Semi-finalist 2022

-**My role:**

-* Design research (desk research, interviewing stakeholders including experts and general public)
-* Independently developing the functional prototype
-* Feasibility and impact studies
+**Role:** Design research, technology development and impact studies

-* Editing the project video
+---

+## Project Overview

-We know that the electricity we consume comes from a mix of sources, with an increasing proportion being renewable.
+We know that the electricity we consume at home comes from a mix of sources, with an increasing proportion being renewable.
 However, these green sources are heavily dependent on weather conditions, resulting in **intermittent and unpredictable supply**.
 We designed homecell to **store electricity from the national grid when it is most renewable**, allowing clean energy to be used at home, any time, by anyone.
-Giving the power back to the people in the green energy transition.

----

-## The Problem with Energy

-Global energy production is still heavily dependent on burning non-renewable resources such as oil and gas, which significantly contribute to carbon emissions.

-> “73% of global carbon emissions come from the energy sector” - World Resource Institute (2020)

-The UK has pledged to improve the situation by becoming carbon net-zero before the year 2050.
-But there is a problem.
-When it is sunny and windy, we generate more green electricity than required which is currently just wasted.
-Conversely, when the weather is poor, we generate less green energy than required resulting in a dependence on fossil fuel-based generation.

 ![](\images\homecell\problemwithenergy.png)

 ---

-## Our Solution

-**What if we could store this renewable energy when it is available then use it at times when there is less available?**

-This is **homecell**, an automatic plug-and-store green energy unit, so users can set it and leave it, making the green transition more easy & accessible. **homecell** would be accompanied by an app which allows you to control and monitor your units, and track your environmental impact.

 ![](\images\homecell\oursolution1.png)

 ![](\images\homecell\oursolution2.png)